incture/cw-eslint/README.md

 Configuration step for each individual projects.

 1. Install the following plugin as dev-dependency
-   `npm install --save-dev babel-eslint eslint-config-prettier`
+   `npm install --save-dev babel-eslint eslint-config-prettier prettier`

 2. On Linux/OSX run